carylwyatt/carylwyatt.github.io/_posts/2018-08-06-week-of-6-august.md

 - **IT'S WORKING!!**
 - :tada::sob::heart::clap::clap:

+*Just a personal note to self: yesterday, you were so frustrated by this you almost cried ~10 separate times.
+Even last night when you were telling Scott all about it, you almost cried again.
+You're not a crier.
+You were legit angry at this not working after a full MONTH and you still couldn't figure it out.
+After sleeping on it, you came back with a clear head and kept going.
+YOU DID IT.*

 Okay, it's running, but the ajax request isn't being sent correctly.
 I'll get this sorted out after a massive celebration.
+I'm guessing this is a problem with the exposed port.
+That whole part of the docker container has not been on my radar as of yet.